Where to Get Your Sip of the Best Coffee in Paris

 Eventually, the love of— or, perhaps, the addiction to— coffee spread throughout the French kingdom.
 It stuck around through plagues and revolutions, but it never quite developed like it did in Italy.

 In fact, many French people will look at you confused if you use the words cappuccino and latte.
 Those are Italian beverages.
-The art of drinking the coffee itself, however, did develop in France.
+The art of drinking coffee itself, however, did develop in France.

 If you’re interested in sipping some history, check out these historical Parisian cafés: